Alerting & On-Call — Observability & Reliability

 Key Points for Message Queues & Event Streaming

-- Decouples producers from consumers — enables asynchronous processing and system resilience
+- Decouples producers from consumers, allowing asynchronous processing and better fault tolerance

-- Message queues (RabbitMQ, SQS) deliver messages to one consumer; event streams (Kafka) allow multiple consumers
+- Message queues (RabbitMQ, SQS) deliver each message to one consumer.
+Event streams (Kafka) let multiple consumers read the same data independently

-- At-least-once vs exactly-once vs at-most-once — delivery guarantees affect application design
+- At-least-once vs exactly-once vs at-most-once: the delivery guarantee choice shapes the entire application design

-- Consumer groups enable parallel processing while maintaining per-partition ordering
+- Consumer groups provide parallel processing while keeping order within each partition

-- Dead letter queues capture failed messages for debugging and reprocessing
+- Dead letter queues catch failed messages for debugging and reprocessing later

 Common Mistakes with Message Queues & Event Streaming

-- Not making consumers idempotent — at-least-once delivery means messages can be processed twice
+- Not making consumers idempotent.
+At-least-once delivery means messages can and will be processed more than once

-- Using a message queue when a simple function call suffices — unnecessary complexity
+- Reaching for a message queue when a plain function call would do the job.
+Don't add unnecessary complexity

-- Ordering assumptions across partitions — Kafka only guarantees order within a single partition
+- Assuming ordering across partitions.
+Kafka only guarantees order within a single partition, not across them

 Tools for Message Queues & Event Streaming